sysml/minicache/README.md

 I recommend to add this export line to your shell profile (e.g., via .bashrc if you are using bash).

+Note: For ARM builds, please add also the following environment variable:

+    CROSS_COMPILE=arm-linux-gnueabihf-

 ### Download and Build Xen (here: 4.4)
 Please follow Xen's build instructions - it should be something like the